A Day of Mindfulness

 Why take a day to cultivate mindfulness?

-We all struggle at time to maintain a sense of centeredness in the midst of all of these difficult times.
-Even with some reprieve from the pandemic, we are facing unique challenges with regard to our sense of self, our significant relationships, and our sense of purpose.
+We continue to live in the midst of truly difficult times.
+Many of us are facing unique challenges with regard to our sense of self, our significant relationships, and our sense of purpose.
 In addition, we are navigating through significant social and political divisiveness.
+Wars occurring far away still have everyday impact on our lives.
+We struggle to maintain a sense of centeredness in the midst of all of these stressors.

 - steady your mind and recover your sense of calm